Reach (Gloria Estefan song)

-"Reach" is a song by Cuban-American singer and songwriter Gloria Estefan.
-It is co-written by Estefan with Diane Warren and was the official theme song of the 1996 Summer Olympics held in Atlanta, United States.
-The single was included on the official Atlanta 96 album, Rhythm of the Games, and later on Estefan's seventh studio album, Destiny (1996).
-The song became a sizeable European hit, peaking within the top 10 in the Czech Republic, Hungary, Norway and Spain, where it reached number two.
+"Reach" is a song by Cuban-American singer and songwriter Gloria Estefan, released in April 1996 by Epic Records.
+It was co-written by Estefan with Diane Warren and served as the official theme song of the 1996 Summer Olympics held in Atlanta, Georgia in the United States.
+The single was included on the official Atlanta 1996 album, Rhythm of the Games, and later on Estefan's seventh studio album, Destiny (1996).
+It became a European hit, peaking within the top 10 in the Czech Republic, Hungary, Norway, and Spain, where it reached number two.
 In the UK, it peaked at number 15, while on the Eurochart Hot 100, the song reached number 47 in June 1996.
 Outside Europe, it peaked at number 23 in Australia as well as number 42 on the US Billboard Hot 100.
 "Reach" was nominated for a Grammy Award for Best Female Pop Vocal Performance at the ceremony in 1997, but lost out to Toni Braxton's "Un-Break My Heart", which was also written by Diane Warren.
-The accompanying music video for the song was directed by Marcus Nispel.
+The accompanying music video for the song was directed by Marcus Nispel and made in two different edits.

 Estefan recorded a Spanish version of the song, "Puedes Llegar" (in English: "You Can Arrive"), with Julio Iglesias, Plácido Domingo, Jon Secada, Alejandro Fernández, Roberto Carlos, Ricky Martin, José Luis Rodríguez, Patricia Sosa and Carlos Vives on vocals.
 This version can be found on the Spanish version of the Olympics compilation album, Voces Unidas.

 Background and release

 "Reach" was seen by many as the most progressive project of her career until then.
 The single became available for radio and club airplay on March 26, 1996.
-It can be described as an anthemic and inspirational ballad with an Olympic tie-in featuring both drums and a gospel choir, and was one of two official songs of the 1996 Summer Olympics which began in Atlanta, US on July 19.
-Estefan performed the song on the closing ceremony on August 4.
+It can be described as an anthemic and inspirational ballad with an Olympic tie-in featuring both drums and a gospel choir.
+It was the official theme song of the 1996 Summer Olympics which began in Atlanta, Georgia in the United States on July 19.
+Estefan performed the song at the closing ceremony on August 4.

 It was written by Estefan and famed tunesmith Diane Warren, and co-produced by Estefan's husband, Emilio Estefan Jr. and Lawrence Dermer.
 After Warren came up with its title, she and Estefan wrote the lyrics of the song in 20 minutes.
 The lyrics are about overcoming troubled times and coming back stronger than ever.
 Radio reactions to the song were strong and the videoclip got active play on various music TV channels, like VH1.
 It also received remixes from David Morales, Pablo Flores and Love To Infinity.

 The song appears on Estefan's compilation albums Greatest Hits Vol. II (2001), The Very Best of Gloria Estefan (2006) and The Essential Gloria Estefan (2006).